profzei/Matebook-X-Pro-2018/Readme.md

 - `proximitywake` can wake your machine when an iDevice is near.
 - `tcpkeepalive` has resolved periodic wake events after setting up iCloud.
 - `womp` is wake on lan.

 Default macOS setting is **hibernatemode 3** i.e. **sleep mode**.

+**After every update, ALL these settings should be reapplied manually!**

 **Hibernation mode** can be enabled only via console command `sudo pmset -a hibernatemode 25` and is fully supported by Matebook X Pro (obviously using `HibernationFixup` kext).
 If, however, you would like to disable it, then
 ```